wdawson/okta.github.io/_source/_posts/2017-10-31-add-authentication-to-play-framework-with-oidc.md

 ## Security Options for Play Framework

 To figure out which security plugin I should use with Play, I [asked my network on Twitter](https://twitter.com/mraible/status/922142654007197696).

 <div style="max-width: 500px; margin: 0 auto">
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This week, I hope to show how to integrate <a href="https://twitter.com/playframework?ref_src=twsrc%5Etfw">@playframework</a> with <a href="https://twitter.com/okta?ref_src=twsrc%5Etfw">@okta</a> for auth.
 Should I try to use securesocial, play-pac4j, or deadbolt?</p>&mdash; Matt Raible (@mraible) <a href="https://twitter.com/mraible/status/922142654007197696?ref_src=twsrc%5Etfw">October 22, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-From this conversation, I learned that [Play’s built-in OAuth support](https://www.playframework.com/documentation/2.6.x/JavaOAuth) is only for OAuth 1.0.
+From this conversation, I learned that [Play's built-in OAuth support](https://www.playframework.com/documentation/2.6.x/JavaOAuth) is only for OAuth 1.0.
 I also learned about [play-zhewbacca](https://github.com/zalando-stups/play-zhewbacca) and [Silhouette](https://www.silhouette.rocks/).
-Secure Social [hasn’t been worked on for several months](https://github.com/jaliss/securesocial/commits/master), so I decided to pass on it.
-Silhouette has a pretty website and extensive documentation, but it’s not compatible with Java.
+Secure Social [hasn't been worked on for several months](https://github.com/jaliss/securesocial/commits/master), so I decided to pass on it.
+Silhouette has a pretty website and extensive documentation, but it's not compatible with Java.
 I wanted to write a Java app for this example.

 I decided to try [play-pac4j](https://github.com/pac4j/play-pac4j).
-My reason was simple, I’m a [lazy developer](/blog/2017/09/14/lazy-developers-guide-to-auth-with-vue), and its README shows an OIDC example that looked easy enough to implement.
-Its [documentation](http://www.pac4j.org/docs/clients/openid-connect.html) confirmed it didn’t require much.
+My reason was simple, I'm a [lazy developer](/blog/2017/09/14/lazy-developers-guide-to-auth-with-vue), and its README shows an OIDC example that looked easy enough to implement.
+Its [documentation](http://www.pac4j.org/docs/clients/openid-connect.html) confirmed it didn't require much.

 ```java
 final OidcConfiguration oidcConfiguration = new OidcConfiguration();